 There is a small aquarium called Aquaworld Aquarium, featuring local sea life and reptiles, most of which are rescued animals; many of them are comfortable with the visitors and their children and may be hold and patted.

 The Lychnostatis Open Air Museum, with its recreation of a traditional Cretan village, is another interesting place not only for those with children.
 Nightlife is also important, and feature discos, clubs, bars and pubs.
 One can take a sight-seeing train that runs down the main street along the sea, and provides access to the surrounding area.

 Hersonissos is well known for its beautiful beaches, but excursions to other places of Crete are organised from there as well.
-Like in all of Crete, the local economy is not based only on tourism, but also on agriculture.
+Like in all of Crete, the local economy is not based only on tourism, but on agriculture too.
 In the autumn, many people employed in the tourism sector, work with the olive harvest as well.

 At the modern settlement of Hersonissos is the site of the ancient town of Chersonesos, an important seaport from Classical Greece through Byzantine times that served the city of Lyttos.
 The contemporary theme port is built over the remains of the Roman port.
 Some traces of those remains, most of them submerged, are still visible in some places.
 On the seaside street there is a pyramidal Roman fountain with mosaics of fishing scenes and on the top of the rocky hill behind the port stand the ruins of an early Christian basilica with floor mosaics.

 The area around Hersonissos is noted for its prehistoric archaeological finds.
 On the coast about one kilometer to the east of Hersonissos was an ancient temple dedicated to the goddess Britomartis.